 Public administration students now have the option of completing the MPA program requirements on campus, online or a combination of the two.

 MPA students have considerable flexibility in completing the degree.
 Our program is designed so that a full-time student can easily complete the MPA during two full academic years (five semesters including summer).
 Many of our MPA students pursue the degree on a part-time basis, balancing their educational goals with work and family priorities.
 Graduation rates are reported on an “Academic Year -5” basis (AR-5).
-For the 2016-2017 academic year, graduation rates are based on students entering the program in 2012-2013.
-Of 79 entering students, 10 graduated within two academic years (100% of program design length; 5 semesters), 30 graduated within three academic years (150% of program design length), and 41 graduated within four academic years (200% of program design length).
-The total number of students who graduated is 53.
+For the 2017-2018 cohort of the 126 entering students, 12 graduated within two academic years, 48 graduated within three academic years, and 68 graduated within four academic years.

-MPA graduates go to work in various fields of the public, nonprofit, and private sectors.
-Our 2016-2017 graduates work for:
+MPA graduates work in various fields of the public, nonprofit, and private sectors.
+Our 2021-2022 graduates work for:

 |Job Type||Number of Placed Graduates|

 |Private Sector – Research/Consulting||6|